mentionthewar/Archives-School-Access/README.md

 <a href="https://library.stanford.edu/projects/epadd">EPADD, developed by Stanford University</a> is a tool well worth experimenting with, either in Stanford's own implementation or by running it yourself with some test emails.

 Wellcome's paper on their workshop investigating <b> what researchers want and expect from born digital access </b> can be found at: https://wellcome.figshare.com/articles/Overview_of_a_born-digital_archives_access_workshop_held_at_Wellcome_Collection/6087194

+On the National Archives' own website Matt Hillyard's excellent <b>7 Pillars of Metadata</a> post is at https://blog.nationalarchives.gov.uk/digital-archiving-seven-pillars-metadata/ and you can explore the <b> Alpha prototypes </a> via https://alpha.nationalarchives.gov.uk/